-Research on cognitive architectures aims to develop unified theories of the mind that explain and support a broad range of abilities (Newell, 1990; Langley, Laird, & Rogers, 2009).
-Such computational theories include postulates about what mental structures and processes remain constant across different domains and tasks.
-Just as a building architecture indicates which elements are fixed (e.g., floors, rooms) and which ones are mutable (e.g., furniture), so a cognitive architecture specifies which facets of an intelligent agent remain the same and which ones change across settings and over time.
-For this reason, work in the area typically makes strong assumptions about the representation of content and the mechanisms that operate over it, but, in the interests of generality, not about the content itself.
+Research on cognitive architectures aims to develop unified theories of the mind that explain and support a broad range of mental abilities (Newell, 1990; Langley, Laird, & Rogers, 2009).
+Such theories include postulates about what structures and processes are constant across different domains.
+Just as a building architecture indicates which elements are fixed and which ones are mutable, so a cognitive architecture specifies which facets of an intelligent agent remain the same and which ones change across settings and over time.
+For this reason, work in the area typically makes strong assumptions about the representation of content and the mechanisms that operate over it, but not about the content itself.

 Most cognitive architectures import many of their core ideas from psychological theories.
-They had their origin in accounts of human problem solving (Newell & Simon, 1972), which focused on problem-space search, but work soon incorporated ideas about memory, attention, and learning.
-Architectures usually include assumptions that: dynamic short-term memories are distinct from stable long-term stores; both memories contain modular elements that are cast as discrete symbol structures; long-term structures are accessed through pattern relational matching against short-term elements; processing revolves around discrete cycles that involve retrieval, selection, and application of knowledge structures; and cognition - both performance and learning - involves the dynamic composition of these mental structures.
-This paradigm has been used to explain many human abilities, including reasoning, language processing, and problem solving.
-A cognitive architecture usually comes with a programming language whose syntax and interpreter reflects its assumptions about representation and processing, providing an infrastructure for intelligent systems.
+These usually include assumptions that: short-term memories are distinct from long-term stores; both memories contain modular elements cast as symbol structures; long-term structures are accessed through pattern relational matching; processing revolves around discrete cycles that involve retrieval, selection, and action; and cognition involves the dynamic composition of mental structures.
+A cognitive architecture usually comes with a programming language whose syntax and interpreter reflects these and other assumptions about mental representation and processing.
+Thus, it provides an infrastructure for developing intelligent systems.

 Research in this area has been active for nearly five decades.
-Early efforts focused on production systems (Neches, Langley, & Klahr, 1987), which encoded long-term knowledge in terms of condition-action rules that matched and modified elements in working memory, but the field has evolved to include a wide range of frameworks.
+Early work focused on production systems (Neches, Langley, & Klahr, 1987), but the field has evolved to include a wide range of frameworks.
 Well-known architectures include ACT-R (Anderson, 1993), Soar (Laird, 2012), and ICARUS (Choi & Langley, 2018), but the field includes many alternative designs.
 As Langley (2017) notes, the paradigm has produced many successes but also has important limitations.
-One drawback is that a concern with generality has led researchers to avoid making commitments about some topics.
-In particular, cognitive architectures seldom incorporate strong assumptions about spatial representation and reasoning, even when used to develop systems that operate in simulated environments (e.g., Jones et al., 1999) and that control physical robots (e.g., Trafton et al., 2013).
-Thus, although architectures have been used to model embodied agents, they have not incorporated these ideas into their core theoretical commitments.
+One drawback is that many researchers' concern with generality has led them to avoid making theoretical commitments about some topics.
+In particular, cognitive architectures seldom incorporate strong assumptions about spatial representation and reasoning, even when used to develop agents that operate in physical settings (e.g., Jones, 1999).

-In this paper, we report our progress toward addressing this oversight by incorporating strong assumptions about spatial representation and processing into an existing framework.
-We start by reviewing PUG, an existing architecture for embodied agents that retains many ideas from earlier frameworks but that grounds symbolic relations in quantitative descriptions and that combines symbolic reasoning with continuous control.
-We will see that the current theory supports some aspects of spatial cognition, but only those based on the agent's immediate perceptions.
-In response, we report extensions to the framework that let it represent and use long-term knowledge about places.
-We illustrate the augmented PUG's assumptions and abilities with examples from a simulated two-dimensional robotic domain.
+In this paper, we report our efforts to address this oversight.
+We start by reviewing PUG, an architecture for embodied agents that retains many ideas from earlier frameworks but that grounds symbolic relations in quantitative descriptions and that enables continuous control.
+The theory supports basic aspects of spatial cognition, but only that based on the agent's immediate perceptions, so we also report extensions that allow representation and use of place knowledge.
+We illustrate PUG's assumptions and abilities with examples from a simulated two-dimensional robotic domain.
 In addition, we discuss its relation to previous work on spatial reasoning and outline plans for further research.